Sillybutts/Cynthia/README.md

 - - All the tall green parts benefit from a brim.
 - - To be safe, I recommend you print each tall part one at a time.
 - - Everything else, 20% Gyroid, 5 walls.

+Some parts have tight tolerances (mainly the dovetails in the catch area on the top cover print).
+Sanding and/or filing is recommended to make the dovetails go together smoothly.
+The top cover part can be broken if you try and force the dovetails together.

 <img src="GHimages/print%20orientation%20messy.png" width="500">
 <img src="GHimages/Cynthia%20Bolt%20Action%20Color%20Guide.png" width="500">